John-R-Wallace-NOAA/adcomp/README.md

 ---

+## Informtion on the other CXXFLAGS in Makeconf

+ -mfpmath is for generating floating point arithmetics for the selected unit (sse): https://gcc.gnu.org/onlinedocs/gcc-4.5.3/gcc/i386-and-x86_002d64-Options.html

+ -mstackrealign realigns the runtime stack if necessary: https://stackoverflow.com/questions/2386408/qt-gcc-sse-and-stack-alignment

+---

 ## Other notes

 Neither suppressWarnings() nor suppressMessages() works to suppress these excess warnings coming from a Windows cmd window with a 'g++' call: